neoforge-dev/starter/memory-bank/active-context.md

 - Local database for testing and development
 - JSDOM for component testing (with limitations)
 - Vitest for running unit tests

+## Recent Changes

+1. Created a comprehensive web component testing guide at `frontend/src/test/WEB_COMPONENT_TESTING.md`
+2. Developed a component test helper file at `frontend/src/test/helpers/component-test-helper.js`
+3. Updated the registration page test to use the new helper functions
+4. Created a script to run tests with optimized memory settings at `frontend/run-tests.sh`
+5. Created a simplified version of the registration page test

+## Next Steps

+1. **Memory Optimization**: We need to further optimize the testing environment to handle memory issues.
+The current approach still encounters "JavaScript heap out of memory" errors.

+2. **Test Isolation**: Ensure each test is properly isolated and cleans up after itself to prevent memory leaks.

+3. **CI Integration**: Update the CI pipeline to use our optimized testing approach.

+4. **Documentation**: Complete the web component testing guide with more examples and best practices.

+## Active Decisions

+1. **Testing Strategy**: We've decided to use a custom helper library for testing web components instead of relying solely on standard testing utilities.
+This approach provides better support for shadow DOM and component lifecycle management.

+2. **Memory Management**: We're addressing memory issues by:
+   - Running tests in isolation
+   - Reducing the Node.js memory limit
+   - Forcing garbage collection between tests
+   - Simplifying test cases

+3. **Test Structure**: We're adopting a pattern where each test:
+   - Creates components in beforeEach
+   - Cleans up in afterEach
+   - Tests one specific behavior
+   - Uses shadow DOM-aware queries

+## Known Issues

+1. **Memory Leaks**: The tests are still encountering memory issues, even with optimized settings.
+This suggests there might be memory leaks in the components or test setup.

+2. **Shadow DOM Access**: Standard DOM queries don't work with shadow DOM, requiring special helper functions.

+3. **Component Lifecycle**: Tests may run before components are fully initialized, leading to flaky tests.

+4. **Event Handling**: Events may not propagate as expected across shadow DOM boundaries.

+## Considerations

+1. Consider switching to a different testing framework that better handles web components and memory management.

+2. Investigate if there are memory leaks in the component implementation that need to be addressed.

+3. Explore if we can further optimize the Vitest configuration to better handle memory issues.

+4. Consider breaking down large test files into smaller, more focused test files to reduce memory usage.